Endrevh/hand-tracking/README.md

 # hand-tracking

-This repository contains scripts used in the master's thesis "Machine-learning techniques for human-robot collaboration in manufacturing" at NTNU, submitted by Endre Vee Hagestuen in June 2024.
+This repository contains scripts and data used in the master's thesis "Machine-learning techniques for human-robot collaboration in manufacturing" at NTNU, submitted by Endre Vee Hagestuen in June 2024.

 **Repository Structure**
 - calibration: Contains scripts and data for intrinsic and extrinsic camera calibration.